nancyhild/nmbp/_includes/visitstutorial.md

 This project has the following components:

 - A web front end with a single HTML file.
-- Two functions in the back end, implemented with PHP, which create and manage the cookie for the app, increment the data store of the visit count.
+- Two functions in the back end, implemented with PHP, which create and manage the cookie for the app, and increment the data store of the visit count.

 ### Project file structure